 In a previous article, Julien Hay introduced the Renewal project.
 This project was presented at the NeurIPS conference in December 2018.
 Julien is a PhD student and Data Scientist, specializing in artificial intelligence and natural language processing (NLP).
-Thisplatform is aimed at research teams.
-It allows them to test and compare their algorithms on the recommendation of news articles.
+The Renewal Platform has been built for the benefit of research teams.
+It allows them to test and compare their algorithms for the recommendation of news articles.

-In this second part, Julien explains relevance feedback that allows real-time benchmarking of competing systems.
+In the second part of our interview, Julien explains the relevance feedback that allows real-time benchmarking of competing systems.

 The Renewal Project – Relevance feedback

 CTR (click-through rate) is a KPI that is widely used in rating recommendation systems.
 It measures the performance of a system by the number of clicks it generates, normalized by the number of times its recommendations have been displayed.

 The CTR indicates how well a system is able to attract via its article offerings and to generate clicks.
 In effect, at this stage, the user sees only the title of the article.
 This directly benefits “clickbait”.
 It does not measure the actual satisfaction of a user, which can be evaluated by using reading time of articles or expressly stated satisfaction.
 It does not directly allow A/B testing type comparison.
 (See previous post.)

 Click and Read, a true KPI of satisfaction